 - small appliances (in good repair and UL approved)

 Telephone service is provided in each dorm room, but you must bring your own touch-tone phone.
 Students can make local, room-to-room or phone card long-distance calls.
 Students can receive all incoming calls (except Collect calls).

-Our Student Life activities give you access to a wide array of clubs and organizations, which are resume-building opportunities to get involved and take on leadership roles outside the classroom.
+Our Campus Life activities give you access to a wide array of clubs and organizations, which are resume-building opportunities to get involved and take on leadership roles outside the classroom.
 In addition to taking part in an experience employers value, you’ll learn about yourself, make lifelong friends, grow as a student and a person, and develop skills to benefit you now and into the future.